 And I can provide each image in this panorama, too; at 30" x 20" or 32" x 18".

-"Full Moon over the Candy Cane Empire State Building".
+Full Moon over the 'Candy Cane' Empire State Building.

 This was taken from a pier in Hoboken on 12/29/21 as we knew the Empire State Building would be lit up like a Candy Cane for the Holidays (the Empire State Building posts what color it will be every day).
 As the moon rose it got colder and colder on the Hudson River waterfront and by the time it got to this spot directly overhead - I could barely feel my fingers.
 So I captured this image and we left.
-Good thing the car was close by!

-Any image in this or any of my other galleries would make a stunning piece for any home or office, especially on HD Matte Metal!
+Any image in this or from any of my other galleries would make a stunning image for any home or office, especially when produced on our industry leading HD Matte Metal!